Real physician experiences with LIVMARLI

 [music]

-Jennifer: You feel like you failed them, and you don’t want to keep calling that to attention almost.
+Jennifer: You feel like you've failed them, and you don't want to keep calling that to attention almost.

 Saeed: Yes.
-You don’t want to bring up your failure, but now, with LIVMARLI, and the efficacy I’ve seen with it, I tell other, either pediatricians or even other pediatric GI people that, “We do have a medication that can help with pruritus.”
-To me, it doesn’t matter what level of pruritus it is.
+You don't want to bring up your failure.
+Now, with LIVMARLI and the efficacy I've seen with it, [00:10:00] I tell other, either pediatricians or even other pediatric GI people, that we do have a medication that can help with pruritus.
+To me, it doesn't matter what level of pruritus it is.
 Any itch can be treated.
-I wouldn’t wait until it’s severe.
-I don’t think it’s fair to make a kid miserable, and then give them the medicine that works, especially one that has [00:10:30] so few side effects.
+I wouldn't wait until it's severe.
+I don't think it's fair to make a kid miserable and then give them the medicine that works, especially one that has [00:10:30] so few.

 [music]

 Jennifer: I have had a few patients who have had some increase in diarrhea.
-It makes sense when we think about the mechanism of action, we’re trying to increase fecal excretion of bile acids, rather than sending them back to an already overwhelmed liver, so to speak.
-What I’ve found for the most part is that those side effects are transient.
-[00:11:00] They maybe last a couple of days when we’re first introducing the medication, and in most instances get better.
+It makes sense.
+When we think about the mechanism of action, we're trying to increase fecal excretion of bile acids rather than sending them back to an already overwhelmed liver, so to speak.
+But what I've found, for the most part, is that those side effects are transient.
+[00:11:00] They maybe last a couple of days when we're first introducing the medication, and in most instances, get better.

-Saeed: I’ve had abdominal pain for a few days that resolved, and I’ve had diarrhea for a few days that also resolved, and they continue taking the medicine.
+Saeed: I've had abdominal pain for a few days that resolved, and I've had diarrhea for a few days that also resolved.
+They continue taking the medicine.
 I think that, for me, the side effects profile has been really favorable.
-I’ve had a really good experience with the [00:11:30] Access Program.
-There’s a form that you have to fill, and you send it over to them.
-My patients have gotten medication very quickly.
-The approval has been pretty fast.

 [music]